Garden centre: History of garden centres in the UK

 The first garden centre in the UK was opened by Edward Stewart in 1955 at Ferndown, Dorset, at his family's plant nursery.
 He opened a second, purpose-built one called Garden Lands in 1961 at nearby Christchurch.
 This led to a succession of other nurseries converting to garden centres.
 In the early days, garden centres were primarily focused on selling plants and gardening supplies.
 However, over time, they began to offer a wider range of products and services.
 Their increase in numbers was due to a number of factors, including the rise of the middle class, the increasing popularity of gardening, and the development of new technologies that made it easier to grow plants in volume.
 This growth also coincided with the development of new shopping centres and the rise of national garden centre chains.

 In addition to their product range, garden centres have also evolved in terms of their customer experience.
 In the past, garden centres were often seen as a place to buy plants and gardening supplies.
 However, today, they are more of a leisure destination.
 Many garden centres have cafés, restaurants, play areas, and other amenities that make them a popular destination for families and couples.
 They also sell pet supplies, home and garden products, food and drink, and even clothing.

 The rise of national chains has been a major factor in the evolution of garden centres in the UK.
 National chains have been able to achieve economies of scale, which has allowed them to offer lower prices and a wider range of products.
-This has put pressure on independent garden centres, and many of them have been forced to close.
+This has put pressure on independent garden centres.

-Despite the challenges facing independent garden centres, there is still a strong demand for them.
-Many people prefer to shop at independent garden centres because they offer a more personal touch.
-Additionally, independent garden centres often have a wider range of products and services than national chains.